 Even though some specifications differences exist here and there, the biggest and most obvious reason to get the Zfc over the Z50 is if you want the retro styling and the dedicated shutter speed, ISO, and exposure compensation dials.
 On the flip side, the biggest reason to get the Z50 over the Zfc is price.

-While both cameras are currently selling at similar prices new ($960 for the Zfc and $860 for the Z50), the Z50 has been out for much longer than the Zfc.
-If you’re willing to buy used or refurbished, you can save hundreds of dollars on the Z50, while the Zfc is so new that it won’t have similar exposure on the used market for a while.
+While both cameras are currently selling at similar prices new ($960 for the Zfc and $860 for the Z50), the Z50 has been out for longer than the Zfc.
+If you’re willing to buy used or refurbished, you can save hundreds of dollars on the Z50, while the newer Zfc is still selling for higher prices on the used market.
+So, buying the Z50 used is the main route I’d recommend.

-If you’re going to buy either one new, I suggest the Zfc over the Z50.
-It’s not much more expensive but adds useful handling features (the dedicated dials) as well as a few other advantages here and there, like the fully articulating rear LCD.
+If you’re going to buy either camera new, though, I suggest the Zfc over the Z50.
+It’s not much more expensive at that point but adds useful handling features (the dedicated dials) as well as a few other advantages here and there, like the fully articulating rear LCD.
 However, you’re certainly not giving up much if you opt for the slightly cheaper Z50, so there’s no need to agonize over the decision either way.
 Find a good price on either and move on.
 (Or consider the full-frame Nikon Z5 instead in the first place.)